awangga/googleapi/README.md

 service + body = execute

 ## Service
-Open google api service with credentials
+Open google api service with json credentials file and token.pickle, please run in localhost first to generate token.pickle with user confirmation. after that you may put token.pickle in your server.

 ## Body
 Generate json or dictionary for data post to Google API